ReglementPROPAIN Rookies Cup 2023

 Whilst attending the podiums, all riders must wear their race kit or a copy of (jersey and trousers/pants).

 § 15 Day prizing

-The first three riders of each class will get non-cash prizes.
+The first three riders of each class win non-cash prizes.
 The organizer is not responsible for a subsequent handing out of these prizes.

-The overall result consists of the results of five seeding runs and five final runs.
+The overall result consists of the results of four seeding runs and four final runs.
 That means, one seeding run and one final run result will be deleted.
 The discounted seeding run and final run can stem from different events.